 The University of Hertfordshire has taken the challenge of increasing the financial capability of its students.
-By making an effort to ensure students are better educated about spending habits the university aims to prepare them to thrive in the real world and achieve a decline in the hardship fund applications.
+By making an effort to ensure students are better educated about spending habits, the university aims to prepare them to thrive in the real world and achieve a decline in hardship fund applications.

 - Reduce hardship fund applications